foocheung/figureone/README.md

 A user-friendly point and click open source, a platform-independent software tool that aids the graphical representation of experimental studies.
 Generates schematic diagrams for oral presentations and publications.

-Instructions to access this webtool from your local machine can be found here: https://github.com/foocheung/figureone/blob/master/README_deploy.txt
+Instructions to deploy this webtool from your local machine can be found here: https://github.com/foocheung/figureone/blob/master/README_deploy.txt